-There are several alternative soybean seed marketing channels for smallholders.
-The smallholders transact their produce directly through primary cooperatives, licenced aggregators/wholesalers, processors, and exporters.
+There are several alternative soybean seed marketing channels for SHFs.
+The SHFs transact their produce directly through primary cooperatives, licenced aggregators/wholesalers, processors and exporters.
 In the region, there are 438 aggregators with a special soybean trading licence who collect and resell soybeans through a formal market channel.
 ECX has played a vital market linkage facilitation role for system actors since its establishment in 2008.
-Investors, unions, and exporters can export through ECX or directly themselves without the involvement of ECX.
-Once the Soybean is delivered in ECX, it can be utilized either for export market or sold to large scale domestic edible oil processors.

-&lt;sup>10 Edible oil value chain enhancement in Ethiopia Final Evaluation of the Joint Programme.
+8 Edible oil value chain enhancement in Ethiopia Final Evaluation of the Joint Programme.
 ILO.
 July 2013

-&lt;sup>11 Oilseeds business opportunities in Ethiopia, SNV, 2009
+9 Oilseeds business opportunities in Ethiopia, SNV, 2009